matthew-macgregor/x64-nix-assembly-programming-examples/README.md

 Specific additions or modifications:
 - Makefiles: the build system is original to this repository, allowing `make all` and `make run` to build/run all examples.
-- Helpers: `mksrc` script creates new example directories. `init.source` for initializing environment variables and aliases.
+- Helpers: `scripts/mksrc` script creates new example directories. `scripts/init.source` for initializing environment variables and aliases.
 - Explanatory inline comments for clarity of sections of code I found confusing.